tartavull/context/docs/README.md

-# Orchestrator Documentation
+# Context Documentation

-Welcome to the Orchestrator developer documentation.
-This directory contains guides and references for building and extending the Orchestrator application.
+Welcome to the Context developer documentation.
+This directory contains guides and references for building and extending the Context application.

 ## Documentation Index